jrodewig/wanderahead.github.io/_posts/2025-04-09-southern-seoul-gwinnett-county-serves-up-korean-flavors-food-tour.md

   loading="lazy"
 />

-That’s not to knock Korean barbecue, something of a gateway dish for aspiring foodies into the world of Korean cuisine.
+That's not to knock Korean barbecue, something of a gateway dish for aspiring foodies into the world of Korean cuisine.
 And it's everywhere in K-Town: [K-BBQ Factory](https://kbbqstory.com/), Mapo Korean BBQ, [Honey Pig Atlanta](https://www.honeypigusa.com/), [9292 Korean BBQ](https://9292koreanbbq.com/).
 And those are just the ones right by the Gwinnett Place Mall.
 You might think that makes it easier to try a handful of them on a weekend trip.
-Don’t be fooled.
+Don't be fooled.
 Each could stand alone as a meal to last a day.

-Wherever you go, it’s the typical Korean barbecue setup: thin slices of marinated and raw beef and pork, which you cook in an open grill at the center of the table.
+Wherever you go, it's the typical Korean barbecue setup: thin slices of marinated and raw beef and pork, which you cook in an open grill at the center of the table.
 Side dishes, called _banchan_, arrive in quick succession.
-You’re welcome to ask for free refills of those, but if you’ve opted for all-you-can-eat, you don’t want to fill up on sides.
+You're welcome to ask for free refills of those, but if you've opted for all-you-can-eat, you don't want to fill up on sides.

 <img
   src="/assets/img/2025-04-09-southern-seoul-gwinnett-county-serves-up-korean-flavors-food-tour/korean-fried-chicken-at-harue-atlanta-665.webp"